OmarElsahragty/newbie/README.md

 This project is licensed under the MIT License.
 Feel free to modify and use it according to your needs. 📃

-By following the instructions provided in this README, you will be able to generate a advanced production level Express backend using TypeScript in just seconds.
+By following the instructions provided in this README, you will be able to generate an advanced production level Express backend using TypeScript in just seconds.
 If you have any questions or encounter any difficulties, please don't hesitate to reach out for support.
 Happy Automation! 🔥🔥🤖